Home NewsTechnology FTC files lawsuit demanding MGM cooperation in cyberattack probe

 by

-This move was made just a few weeks after MGM filed a suit in the Federal Court of Washington DC.
-The group claimed in April that it did not need to comply with FTC Civil Investigation Demand CID because it was not a financial institute.
+The move comes just weeks after MGM submitted a lawsuit of its own in Washington DC’s Federal Court.
+In April, the group argued it does not have to comply with the FTC’s Civil Investigation Demand (CID) because it is not a financial institution.

 Caesars describes cyberattacks as “new norm”